 Effort reporting is the federally mandated process of reporting and certifying to sponsoring agencies that the effort charged or cost shared to a sponsored project has actually been completed.
-Effort reporting is a requirement of the federal government and the university.
+Effort reporting is a requirement of the federal government and the University.

-- It’s a reasonable estimate.
+- It is a reasonable estimate.

 - It is expressed as a percent.
 Effort reporting should always total 100%.